It is a rare disorder of the esophagus, the tube that carries food from the throat to the stomach.

 You can also take a tissue sample (biopsy) and examine it under a microscope.

-There are two conditions that can mimic achalasia: esophageal cancer and Chagas disease.
+Two conditions can mimic achalasia: esophageal cancer and Chagas disease.

 Treatment for achalasia